luau-lang/luau/rfcs/function-coroutine-close.md

 The `co` argument must be a coroutine object (of type `thread`).

+After closing the coroutine, it gets transitioned to dead state which means that `coroutine.status` will return `"dead"` and attempts to resume the coroutine will fail.
+In addition, the coroutine stack (which can be accessed via `debug.traceback` or `debug.info`) will become empty.

 ## Drawbacks

 None known, as this function doesn't introduce any existing states to coroutines, and is similar to running the coroutine to completion/error.